GateNLP/food-sustainability/data-preparation/README.md

 the value doesn't start with `http` we now prepend `https://` just to be on the safe side.

+## Cooking Methods

+As well as converting to a list, I've removed `cook` from this as I don't think it really added anything, and it swamped the other values.

+## Serves

+The `serveslist` field was a list, but only ever has at most one value.
+This wasn't always a number (it could be something like `Serves 2` or `Makes 3`) but I've introduced a new field `serves` which is a real number extracted from the single list value.
+Need to check any future data dumps to make sure they don't end up with multiple values in this list, although if they do, then goodness knows how the per portion fields are calculated.

 ## Raw Values

 For fields where we manipulate the original value in some way, we also store